Akzestia/ZTX/README.md

 # Performance

-ZTX can be ass fast as 4x the speed of gRPC, but you should note that ZTX contains a wide range of specific optimizations, so creating a fair benchmark is a bit complicated
+ZTX can be as fast as **4x** the speed of gRPC, but you should note that ZTX contains a wide range of specific optimizations, so creating a fair benchmark is a bit complicated

 # Usage